 I know where to use an apostrophe, and when to use whom instead of who—but good writing is more than obeying the rules of grammar.
 Good writing is understanding how to use grammar to convey your message most effectively.
 Good writing builds a bridge between you and the people you want to reach.

 Products and services

 There are a lot of different skills involved in helping you share your story—writing, editing, proofreading, layout, font selection, printing….
-But it’s probably most helpful to organize all these skills into the three categories below:
+But it’s probably most helpful to organize all these skills into the categories below:

 Areas of expertise